-

 When are the applications for manufacturing assessments due?

-Applications to request manufacturing certification must be made by March 1 of the current calendar year in order to be certified for the current calendar year.
+Applications to request real property manufacturing classification must be made by March 1 of the current calendar year in order to be classified for the current calendar year for property tax assessment purposes.

 -